MicrosoftEdge/MicrosoftEdge-Documentation/f12-devtools-guide/dom-explorer/README.md

   - **Implied and default values:** The **Computed** styles tab has a **Display all styles** button ![Display all styles button](../media/F12BlueDOMExplorerDisplayStyles.png).

    When turned on, it shows only user-defined styles.
-When turned off, it shows Internet Explorer's default styles and any     implied styles that are being applied to the element.
+When turned off, it shows the Microsoft Edge default styles and any     implied styles that are being applied to the element.
 The list can be very long, so a Filter properties box is next to it.
 Type text in the box and the properties list will be filtered down to only those that match the text.

 As you make changes to your properties, **Change Bars** (also available in the **Styles** tab) display different colors next to changed, added, and deleted properties.